-WOMEN DEVELOPMENT
+PAPER TITLE: WOMEN DEVELOPMENT

-SUBJECT CODE: 16PMSWC1A THEORY MARKS 100 SEMESTER: IV CREDITS: 3 TOTAL HOURS: 45
+SUBJECT CODE: 16PMSWC15A THEORY MARKS 100 SEMESTER: III CREDITS: 3 TOTAL HOURS: 45

 - 1. To develop an understanding of the perspective of women and development in Indian society. - 2.
 To develop a capacity to examine the social systems that affect women in meeting growth needs and special needs. - 3.
-To develop an ability to identify areas of work with women and understand strategies to change the situation in terms of personal liberation as well as in terms of making women apart of the developmental process.
+To develop an ability to identify areas of work with women and understand strategies to change the situation in terms of personal liberation as well as in terms of making women apart of the developmental process

-Unit I Status of Women (10 hours)
+Unit I Status of Women

-Conceptof developmentwithreference towomen; Womenindevelopment, womenand development, Genderin development-meaning, strategicand practicalneeds; Patriarchy and patriarchial structures in India; Feminismand Women's movements.
-Genderanalysis and its framework: Moser Framework, Social Relations Framework (SRF) (Kabeer), Harvard Framework, Gender Analysis Matrix (Parker), Womens Empowerment Framework (Longwe).
+Concept of development with reference to women; Women in development, women and development, Gender in development-meaning, strategic and practical needs; Patriarchy and patriarchial structures in India; Feminism and Women's movements.
+Gender analysis and its framework: Moser Framework , Social Relations Framework (SRF) (Kabeer), Harvard Framework, Gender Analysis Matrix (Parker), Womens Empowerment Framework (Longwe).
 Gender Census, Sex Ratio, WID, GID, GAD.
 Gender Mainstreaming, Gender budgeting.
-Self Help Groups: benefits, procedures and best FIELD WORKs.
+Self Help Groups: benefits, procedures and best practices.